YTread Logo

 my biggest shop upgrade in 19 years how to turn any space into an awesome workshop...

-I stripped down, ripped my shop to its bones, and purged myself of the tools, workbenches, and materials I hardly ever used.
-It's time and honest with myself to determine what I really needed to be productive. to get the most out of a small shop is to put everything on wheels and i mean everything if it sits on the ground put it on wheels if you have to share the space with a car mobile shop furniture makes it very easy to push things against the wall when you're not using them and if you're lucky enough to have a dedicated store space like mine it's really nice to be able to rearrange furniture and try different workflows so what I'm going to do is walk you through my current arrangement and I show you the 14
+to help you transform your workshop into a more thoughtful and productive workspace and to point you in the right direction if you are just starting out make sure Check out my three principles for getting the most out of your workshop during the weekend workshop.
+Don't worry and yes, sharing a space with a car is definitely feasible to start this transformation.
+I stripped my workshop to its bones and purged myself of tools, workbenches. and materials that I almost never used is some time and honesty with myself to determine what I really needed to be productive without a doubt the best thing you can do to make the most of a small workshop is to put everything on wheels and I mean everything, if place on the floor, put it on wheels, if you have to share the space with a car, mobile shop furniture makes it easy to push things against the wall when you are not using them and if you are lucky, have a dedicated shop space as mine is very nice to be able to rearrange furniture and try different workflows, so what I'm going to do is explain my current layout and show you the 14 shop projects that will be available over the weekend.

 my biggest shop upgrade in 19 years how to turn any space into an awesome workshop

-The main objective of my organization is to organize the tools in areas so as not to take many lost steps from one side to the other, one of the things that I love about this. store is that there is a lot of natural light besides the garage door I have this window that I installed years ago and then I have this door that also lets in a lot of light and what I did when I started to remodel my store is This time it is I finally got rid of my old fluorescent light fixtures and replaced them with all these LED light fixtures these are energy efficient and they are super bright each of these little four foot sections is 5,000 lumens of brightness and they all just plug together in any configuration you want although i have very good natural airflow in this store with the doors i thought it was important to install an air filtration unit so this one hangs on this ceiling and is very handy to use it comes with a remote for that you can
+Of course, the main goal of my organization is to organize tools into zones so that I don't take too many wasted steps back and forth.
+One of the things I love about this workshop is that there is a lot of natural light in addition to the garage door.
+I have this window that I installed years ago and then I have this door that also lets in a lot of light and what I did when I started redoing my store this time was I finally got rid of my old fluorescent lighting fixtures and replaced them with all these LED light fixtures , they are energy efficient and are super bright.

 my biggest shop upgrade in 19 years how to turn any space into an awesome workshop